mzabani/codd/README.md

 ### 1. Self-contained executable

-If you are on x86_64-linux, the easiest thing is to download our self-contained statically linked executable from [Github Releases](https://github.com/mzabani/codd/releases).
+If you are on x86_64-linux or on aarch64-macOS, the easiest thing is to download our self-contained binaries from [Github Releases](https://github.com/mzabani/codd/releases).
 If you can't use that, there are two other installation methods, described below.

 ### 2. Nix